bdkoepke/NzbDrone/readme.md

 - Open `NzbDrone.sln` in Visual Studio
 - Make sure `NzbDrone.Console` is set as the startup project

+- or On UNIX systems, run ./build.sh to build a deployable

 ### License ###
 * [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)